AleksandrAtr/wildswimming-ms3/README.md

 # **Project Overview**
-WildSwimmer is a blogging platform designed for outdoor swimmers.
+WildWaterSwimHub is a blogging platform designed for outdoor swimmers.
 The community-driven platform is designed for enthusiasts who revel in the thrill of wild waters.
 It allows sharing adventures and connecting with fellow swimmers worldwide.
-WildSwimmer isn't just about swimming; it's a space to learn, prioritize safety, and champion environmental stewardship.
+WildWaterSwimHub isn't just about swimming; it's a space to learn, prioritize safety, and champion environmental stewardship.
 <br>

 ## **Table of contents**